magore/picfloat/README.md

   Email:       magore@sympatico.ca - or - magore@uwaterloo.ca

 ## PIC Floating point library
-This is a floating point library that I have been working a bit at a time over the last 12 years.
+  * This is a floating point library that I have been working a bit at a time over the last 12 years.
 My original goal was to make the library as small as possible and to form the core of an interpreter.
-As a result <b>there is no bank select code<b> all code and data fit within a single bank
+As a result <b>there is no bank select code</b> all code and data fit within a single bank

-Many of the functions names are chosen from their C counter parts.
+  * Many of the functions names are chosen from their C counter parts.
 All floating point calculations are done to 40bits (actually 8bit exponent, 1bit sign and 32bit mantissa).
 The user can load and store either these 40bit numbers or use IEEE32 bit format to save space.
 Although targeted